-It is hard enough for parents who work 9 to 5 to stay connected with their kids.
-Imagine working the 3 pm to 11 pm or 7 pm to 7 am shift.
-For many parents, it means missing sporting events, parent-teacher conferences, and family activities, not to mention dinnertime and bedtime.
+It is hard enough for parents who work 9 to 5 to stay connected with their children.
+Imagine working the afternoon, evening or overnight shifts.
+For many parents, it means missing sporting events, parent-teacher conferences, and family activities, not to mention dinner and bedtime.

 That may mean eating birthday cake for breakfast or celebrating Thanksgiving on a Tuesday.
 Valuing family time, whenever it happens, will relieve a lot of shiftwork-related stress.